Looking Ahead, Continuing to Impact

 Summary

-The Maala Conference is the annual convening of Israel’s corporate responsibility community.
-The 2025 conference, “Looking Ahead, Continuing to Drive Impact,” will explore how businesses can create positive impact amid today’s social, economic, and environmental challenges.
-The agenda will address recovery and rebuilding, social cohesion in a polarized society, climate action, reconnecting with global markets and expectations of investors and partners, responsible artificial intelligence, and more.
-Approximately 450 participants from the business sector, government, and civil society are expected to attend.
+The Maala Conference is the annual gathering of Israel’s corporate responsibility community.
+The 2025 conference explored how businesses can create positive impact amid today’s challenges.
+Key themes included business and social initiatives for recovery and rebuilding, the role of business in strengthening social cohesion amid rising polarization in Israeli society, new approaches to tackle climate change and reduce environmental impact, reconnecting with global markets, human rights in business and expectations from foreign investors and partners, what’s new in AI and responsible business, and more.
+Approximately 470 participants from the business sector, government, and civil society attended, including CEOs, executives, corporate responsibility managers, and social leaders.

 Agenda